mirz44/mirz44/README.md

-## Hello 👋 I'm Maas Mirzaa
+## Hello 👋 I'm Mirzaa

-A full stack web developer from South Australia.
-Specialized in React, Next.JS, TypeScript, PHP and WordPress.
+A full stack web developer specialized in React, Next.JS, TypeScript, PHP and WordPress.
 I am a fan on web animations and am learning Framer Motion and GSAP.
 Currently working on some personal projects and my portfolio site.

 <!---
 - 👋 Hi, I’m @mirz44